 She is suspected of having participating in and even having lead Operation Octopus (an attack on the capital city, Monrovia) over the course of 1992, which would mean she was involved in many crimes against humanity committed during this time.

-Johnson was first placed in pre-trial detention but was then put under house arrest and has to wear an electronic bracelet whilst awaiting her court date.
+Johnson was put under house arrest and has to wear an electronic bracelet whilst awaiting her court date.

 To this day, Johnson still denies these allegations.